 Import your dataset from the CarbConnect gallery, upload from your local machine, or capture directly from a webcam.
 Your data stays within the platform throughout the whole process.

-The current model type.
 Train a detector on normal images and let it score new samples against the learned baseline.
-Heatmap feedback shows which regions drove the anomaly score.
+Higher scores mean the image looks less like the normal dataset.

 Pull images from your existing CarbConnect gallery, upload files from your computer, or capture directly from a webcam.
 All sources are supported in the same project.